-The Brody School of Medicine enrolls over 300 medical students, trains more than 400 medical residents and fellows, and awards master's degrees in public health and biomedical sciences and PhDs in six Life Science areas.
-It is ranked among the top schools in the country in areas such as meeting its service mission and in educating primary care physicians specifically in family medicine.
+The Brody School of Medicine enrolls over 300 medical students, trains more than 400 medical residents and fellows, and awards master's degrees in public health and biomedical sciences and PhDs in six life science fields.
+It is ranked among the top schools in the country for service to the region and in educating primary care physicians, specifically in family medicine.

 The College of Allied Health Sciences educates more allied health professionals at the bachelor's, master's and doctoral levels than any other university in the state.
 Most of its graduates choose to stay in North Carolina to practice.

 The College of Nursing prepares graduates as baccalaureate generalists, advanced practice specialists at the master's level and scientists at the doctoral level.
 It produces more new nurses than any other nursing program in the state and has been designated as a Center of Excellence by the National League for Nursing.

 The East Carolina Heart Institute consists of an outpatient, research and educational building on the west campus and an inpatient bed tower at Vidant Medical Center.

 The School of Dental Medicine graduated its first class of 50 dentists in May 2015 with a curriculum focused on educating dentists to provide general care to North Carolinians.
 Community Service Learning Centers are now open to train students and see patients in seven underserved communities across the state and in Ross Hall on ECU's west campus.

 Laupus Health Sciences Library serves the division as well as the Eastern Area Health Education Center and Vidant Health with books, journals, electronic resources, and more.